Environmental

 Commitment

-ROMI is directly committed to the development of a sustainable society and is increasingly committed to preserving natural resources.
+ROMI is directly committed to developing a sustainable society and is increasingly committed to preserving natural resources.

 Electricity Consumption